top of page

 • Incorporate ginger, known for its anti-nausea properties:

-• Add freshly grated ginger to porridge, smoothies, or jelly
+• Add freshly grated ginger to porridge, smoothies, jelly or soup

 • Nibble on ginger oatcakes